zkonstas/Lever/README.md

 Lastly, statements must end with a semicolon “;”, which functions like a period in a sentence.

+### A Simple Query

+The sample program in this section illustrates one of the main use cases of our language.
+Getting data from a social network and outputting the results.
+The program is displayed below:

+	program {
+		var result;
+		result = get #realmadrid, ["location":"barcelona"];
+		output result;
+	}

+This program is similar to the previous one since it consists of the 'main' function program.
+However there are three statements in the block of the program.
+A declaration, an assignment and an output statement.
+We take a look at each statement individually:

+At line 2 we have the statement:

+	var result;

+This is a declaration of a variable.
+In Lever all variables must be declared before they can be used.
+All variables are declared by using the keyword var and then specifying the variable name (e.g. 'result').
+Variables can also be initialized on the same line as a declaration.
+For example, we could have also written:

+	var result = get #realmadrid, [“location”:”barcelona”];

+The type of a variable is inferred at compile time when the variable is defined.

+At line 3 we have the statement:
+	result = get  #realmadrid, ["location":"barcelona"];

+This is an assignment statement where the variable result which is the left side of the expression (left side of the ‘=’ sign) is initialized to the value of the right side of the expression.
+We now focus on the right side of the expression:

+	get #realmadrid, ["location":"barcelona"];

+This is a function call that returns a value.
+A function is called by naming it, followed by a comma separated list of arguments.
+In this case the function get is called with the arguments #readmadrid, ["location":"barcelona"]. get is a Lever library function that executes a query on a social network (in this version of Lever, Twitter only), given a set of query parameters.

+There are two arguments passed to the get function.
+The first argument is #realmadrid.
+This argument is of type 'hashtag' or 'topic' and specifies that we want to filter tweets that are tagged with this hashtag.
+The '#' character followed by an identifier evaluates as a 'hashtag' type.

+The second argument is ["location":"barcelona"].
+This argument is of type dictionary, which is always enclosed in square brackets, and in this case functions as a filter on the results.
+The format of this type is a list of key:value pairs where key is the name of some filter type enclosed in double quotes followed by a colon, followed by the value for this filter, also enclosed in double quotes.
+In this example, only posts that originated in “barcelona” are included.

+After the function is called the Twitter API is called behind the scenes and the query result is received.
+The type of the return value is "Result".
+This is an object type meaning that it has its own properties and methods.

+Finally, at line 4, we use the function output to print the results.
+By default, results are encoded in the following format:

+	@Real_Madrid_FC - Allegri: Juventus need near perfection to beat Madrid http://t.co/GrB5Z103Cc #RealMadridSun May 10 15:40:03 EDT 2015

 ## Project Details

 This programming language was designed and developed as a project for the class "Programming Languages and Translators - 4115" taught by Prof. Alfred Aho in Spring 2015 at Columbia University.